TylerCityStation

 CENTRAL VILLAGE [N&W, 1840]

 The location is seen on the 1856WC map.
-The stop was established in 1840 in the town of Plainfield by the N&W. We suspect that there was an earlier station but we have no evidence and so have not listed it as of yet.
+The stop was established in 1840 in the town of Plainfield by the N&W. Since this structure is so large, we think that there was an earlier station but we have no evidence and so have not listed it as of yet.

 CHARTER OAK PARK1 [HP&F, 1874]